-During a regular, 16-week term, any student who accumulates two consecutive weeks of unexcused absence in a course will, without notification, be administratively withdrawn from that course exactly one week later unless the student contacts the instructor and provides documentation to Student Services so that it can be determined if the absences are excused.
-During terms of other lengths, five consecutive class hours of unexcused absence will result in an administrative withdrawal exactly two days later unless the student contacts the instructor and provides documentation to Student Services so that it can be determined if the absences are excused.
-Should an administrative withdrawal occur, it may have financial aid, insurance, and college enrollment repercussions.
+During a full-term term, any student who accumulates three consecutive weeks of unexcused absence in a course will, without notification, be administratively withdrawn from that course unless the student contacts the instructor and provides documentation to Student Services so that it can be determined if the absences will be excused.
+During terms of other lengths, nine consecutive class hours of unexcused absence will result in an administrative withdrawal unless the student contacts the instructor and provides documentation to Student Services so that it can be determined if the absences are excused.
+Should administrative withdrawal occur, it may have financial aid, insurance, and college enrollment repercussions.